Call for Proposals

 - Education and training for research data management/curation

-Submit your 300 word max summary or abstract, along with any supplementary documentation, for Panel Presentations by November 25, 2013.
-Submissions for Interactive Posters Session and (Seven Minute) Lightning Talks are due December 16, 2013.
+Submit your 300 word (maximum) summary or abstract, along with any supplementary documentation, for Panel Presentations by December 19, 2014.